runionnayrb/BackstageOS/replit.md

 - June 27, 2025: **SEPARATE PAGE LAYOUT**: Redesigned script editor to display as separate white page boxes with spacing between them, mimicking Google Docs/Word print layout.
 Each page is an individual 8.5" x 11" container with proper margins and shadows for realistic document appearance.
 - June 27, 2025: **AUTOMATIC TEXT FLOW BETWEEN PAGES**: Implemented intelligent content distribution system that automatically flows text from page 1 to page 2 to page 3 when content overflows.
 System calculates line capacity per page and redistributes content in real-time while maintaining separate visual page containers with proper spacing.
 - June 27, 2025: **ADJUSTABLE SCRIPT MARGINS**: Added dynamic margin controls to script editor toolbar allowing real-time adjustment of Left, Right, Top, and Bottom margins from 0.5" to 2" in quarter-inch increments.
 All pages automatically apply consistent margin settings for professional script formatting customization.
+- June 27, 2025: **DYNAMIC PAGE MANAGEMENT**: Implemented smart page system that shows only Page 1 when empty and automatically creates additional pages only when content overflows or manual page breaks are added.
+System calculates exact page count needed based on content length, eliminating unnecessary empty pages for cleaner editing experience.

 ## User Preferences